 As the project manager, BNIA-JFI supports the development of the cultural mapping tool by collecting and analyzing arts and culture data in a common, centralized measurement system.
-By establishing a system for mapping and correlating arts and culture data, an interactive, web-based, and publicly-accessible cultural mapping tool will:
+By establishing a system for mapping and correlating arts and culture data, an interactive, web-based, and publicly-accessible mapping tool allows users to:

-In order to best capture the dynamic definitions and states of art and culture in Baltimore, data will be collected from a variety of sources and methodologies that can be tracked and replicated over time.
+In order to best capture the dynamic definitions and states of art and culture in Baltimore, data is collected from a variety of sources and methodologies that can be tracked and replicated over time.
 This includes: